kantord/i3-gnome-pomodoro/README.md

 - Show timer status on i3bar
 - Control pomodoro state in a terminal, and therefore
 - Control pomodoro state using bindsym (keyboard and mouse shortcuts)
+- Suppressing dunst desktop notifications while a pomodoro is active and showing them when the break starts

 Here's what i3-gnome-pomodoro looks like on my i3bar:
 ![Pomodoro 24:45 |  075%    uvsFvTK7SffCNaP9 |  |    100% |    100% |    55°C |  24.6 GB |    01.
 07    23.19 |  70%](screenshot.png?raw=true)